mohcene25100/FocusTimeApp/README.md

 > **Note**
 > Make sure you have Node.js installed on your machine before running the commands

-🎉 By following these steps, you can test and run the iPark app locally on your machine.
+🎉 By following these steps, you can test and run the FocusTime app locally on your machine.
 Enjoy exploring its features and functionalities! 🚀

 ## Building the App